nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 1. Download the HIDAPI library from `HIDAPI releases`_.
    Use the bundled DLL or build it according to instructions in `HIDAPI library`_.
 #.
+Copy the proper version of :file:`hidapi.dll` file to the directory where :file:`python.exe` is located.
+#.
 Install `pyhidapi Python wrapper`_ and other required libraries with the following command:

    .. parsed-literal::